canonical/launchpad-manual/docs/user/how-to/launchpadlib/python-api.rst

 ------------------------------------------------------------------

-Sometimes you want to build the older version of a package from an earlier Ubuntu release on the newest Ubuntu.
-You can use the API to easily copy the old release's version into your PPA where it can be re-published.
+Sometimes you want to build the older version of a package from an earlier Ubuntu release on the newest Ubuntu: you can use the API to easily copy the old release's version into your PPA where it can be re-published.